| |

 7th verse |

-Se fauta de vin vous vèn souon, Reveia-vous jouinessa, Li Dama e Payan n’an de bouon Per creisse l’allegressa ! | | If, through lack of wine, comes sleep, Let wake, youth, The ladies and farmers have good one To make the jubilation grow! |
+Se fauta de vin vous vèn souon, Reveia-vous jouinessa, Li Dama e Payan n’an de bouon Per creisse l’allegressa ! | | If, through lack of wine, comes sleep, Let wake, youth, The Ladies and Payan (4) have good one To make the jubilation grow! |

 8th verse |